thorchain/THORChain-v1/docs/whitepaper-en.md

 38 Rune
 0.1 Rune every m blocks

-Table: If out-staked, the Owner pays a Fee based on the difference between their stake and the highest bidder.
-They can sell the name any time and if they don’t pay the fees the name is open to be acquired.
+*Table: If out-staked, the Owner pays a Fee based on the difference between their stake and the highest bidder.
+They can sell the name any time and if they don’t pay the fees the name is open to be acquired. *

-Figure: Name staking to acquire a desired name.
+*Figure: Name staking to acquire a desired name.*

 A benefit to this approach is that squatters are always eventually coerced out of the name they are squatting, but at an appropriate price.
 If the squatter is in fact a disused account, then eventually the account will be emptied via fees and the name can be acquired.

-Account Recovery
+### Account Recovery

 Account Permissioning was first described in EOS’s whitepaper.
 While more granular controls over an account can be helpful, the key aspect is account recovery.
 Account recovery processes is important for mainstream adoption.
 A user specifies two other types of accounts on their primary account: Recovery and Guardian.
 Recovery accounts are accounts that can move all funds and TNS name to their account, but are always deactivated.
 A Guardian account activates Recovery accounts.
 The recovery process is as follows, relying on primarily out-of-band communication and existing social or trust networks:
-A user creates an account.
+- A user creates an account.
-The user nominates a “Guardian” account (or multiple).
+- The user nominates a “Guardian” account (or multiple).
 The Guardian is notified and signs the request.
-The user nominates a Recovery account (or multiple).
+- The user nominates a Recovery account (or multiple).
 Recovery accounts are notified and sign the request.
 They are deactivated.
-The user loses access to their private key.
+- The user loses access to their private key.
-The user contacts their Guardian to activate one of their Recovery accounts.
+- The user contacts their Guardian to activate one of their Recovery accounts.
-The user can then move their funds from their lost account to their activated recovery account, signed from their Recovery address.
+- The user can then move their funds from their lost account to their activated recovery account, signed from their Recovery address.

 This mechanism is safe as it requires both their Guardian and Recovery accounts being compromised.
 Additionally, Recovery accounts are specified before the fact, so funds can only move to an address specified by the original owner.

-Figure: Guardian and Recovery addresses are stored on-chain
+*Figure: Guardian and Recovery addresses are stored on-chain.*
-Figure: A Guardian activates a Recovery Address.
-The Recovery Address withdraws the balance.
+*Figure: A Guardian activates a Recovery Address.
+The Recovery Address withdraws the balance.*

 ### Multi-sig Accounts

 Multi-signature accounts are supported at the protocol level as a key part of managing assets.
 The account owner simply adds external accounts in special transactions.
 Once added all future transactions require all parties to sign.
 The signature is aggregated in the account and the last party performs the transaction.
 The signature is cleared once the transaction is performed.
 The default is n of n but this can easily be changed at any time by the parties.

-Figure: A THORChain multi-sig.
+*Figure: A THORChain multi-sig.*

-Smart contracts
+### Smart contracts

 THORChain may support smart contracts to enhance the ecosystem, but this is not in the primary development pathway.
 It will most likely integrated by on-chain governance.
 Any potential smart contract that benefits the protocol as a whole should be added as a native on-chain command instead.
 THORChain is not intended to be built to be a dApp platform; rather it is focussed on digital assets and the trading of those assets.

-Additional On-Chain Commands
+### Additional On-Chain Commands
 THORChain employs on-chain commands which are lightweight methods hard-coded into the protocol, and called by transactions.
 Compared with smart contracts, these native on-chain commands do not need Virtual Machine support and are part of the underlying protocol.
 Whilst smart contracts are generalist and need to be compiled to bytecode, these function as advanced transaction outputs/inputs.
 Each time a one is executed, the state of an account is updated in accordance with the script.
 On-chain commands are built into the protocol as standardised methods; however once a standard is agreed upon, it is added into the protocol layer through on-chain governance.
 The following on-chain commands are tabled to be built into THORChain:

-Security Tokens
+- Security Tokens
-Stablecoins
+- Stablecoins
-Collectibles (ERC-721)
+- Collectibles (ERC-721)
-Identity (ERC-725, 735)
+- Identity (ERC-725, 735)
-Recurring Payments
+- Recurring Payments
-Account Permissioning
+- Account Permissioning
-Escrows
+- Escrows

 ### StableCoins

 THORChain’s macro vision is to create a highly liquid payment network built on a completely trustless structure.
 An imperative feature for mainstream adoption are stablecoins that are pegged to existing fiat currencies such as USD, YEN, EURO and AUD.
 The first way to achieve this is to simply tokenise existing stablecoins, while the second is to support the development of stable coins on the platform.
-The first will naturally be easy if the bridges in § 8 are built.
+The first will naturally be easy if the bridges in `§ 8` are built.
 THORChain has all the required features to create StableCoins with auditable supply and collateral using a Variable Supply token and its CLP and full Validator Set participation.
 The following would be the process:
-A tokenChain tUSD is created by the Validator Set.
-A Rune:tUSD CLP is created that is variable supply, requiring 2 / 3 signatures from Validators.
+- A tokenChain tUSD is created by the Validator Set.
+A `Rune:tUSD` CLP is created that is variable supply, requiring `2 / 3` signatures from Validators.
-At each round, Validators propose a price $ that the Rune is valued at.
+- At each round, Validators propose a price $ that the Rune is valued at.
 They can infer this by any means possible, most likely by reading APIs off a conglomerate of external exchanges of Rune.
-Validators can also nominate Rune pricing by watching Bitcoin pricing off external exchanges, and converting to Rune price by the Rune:tBTC price feed.
+Validators can also nominate Rune pricing by watching Bitcoin pricing off external exchanges, and converting to Rune price by the `Rune:tBTC` price feed.
-At each round n + 1 the median of nominated prices is stored in the block.
+- At each round `n + 1` the median of nominated prices is stored in the block.
 Outliers may invoke slashing rules to penalise poor price nomination.
-As Rune price fluctuates, tUSD supply in the CLP is negatively changed by the Validators.
-As an example, Rune price decreases by 2%, so tUSD Supply increases by 4%.
-This causes tUSD to become inflated and cheap.
+- As Rune price fluctuates, `tUSD` supply in the CLP is negatively changed by the Validators.
+As an example, Rune price decreases by `2%`, so tUSD Supply increases by `4%`.
+This causes `tUSD` to become inflated and cheap.
-Self-interested arbitrageurs will then send in Rune to buy cheap tUSD, until tUSD returns to 1:1 backed in Assets.
+- Self-interested arbitrageurs will then send in Rune to buy cheap `tUSD`, until `tUSD` returns to `1:1` backed in Assets.
-Additionally, the liquidity fee will increase the staked collateral in the CLP to match volume and reduce slip.
+- Additionally, the liquidity fee will increase the staked collateral in the CLP to match volume and reduce slip.

-Figure: Collateralized on-chain StableCoins.
+*Figure: Collateralized on-chain StableCoins.*

 This process can be repeated for any other fiat currency and is very simple.
 Once an external price of Rune is set (in the fiat currency), then the protocol deliberately creates arbitrage opportunities by influencing money supply to attract third parties to act in a self-interested manner to restore any price imbalance.
 By requiring full Validator Set participation in the price nomination the price of the StableCoin can be relied upon with the same assurance as the entire protocol itself.
 The pricing/supply feedback loop can be modified to reduce damping and price sensitivity.

-Token Baskets  & Indexes
+### Token Baskets  & Indexes
 A THORChain can go further than a single token being represented in a CLP.
 With a combination of CLP scripts and trustless price feeds, token baskets and indexes can be created and represented by a single asset.
 This allows users and traders to carry a single token and know that the token’s price trustlessly represents other assets.
-A new tokenChain TKNIndex can be created that represents TKN1, TKN2, and TKN3, where the TokenData and CLPData for TKNIndex is linked to the CLPs of the indexed assets.
-The TKNIndex CLP is bonded to include liquidity in all other CLPs so the price of TKNIndex is thus representative of the linked assets.
+A new tokenChain `TKNIndex` can be created that represents `TKN1`, `TKN2`, and `TKN3`, where the `TokenData` and `CLPData` for `TKNIndex` is linked to the CLPs of the indexed assets.
+The `TKNIndex` CLP is bonded to include liquidity in all other CLPs so the price of `TKNIndex` is thus representative of the linked assets.

-Figure: Token Baskets
+*Figure: Token Baskets*

 ### Anonymity

 THORChain can implement ZK-proofs to allow re-spawning of accounts to prevent linkability.
 This is a similar implementation to Komodo and is made using known techniques. tokens are destroyed in one transaction and then trustlessly spawned in a new coinbase transaction.
 To prevent temporal analysis tracking  identity, Alice can specify a block height delay to the re-spawn of her account.
 To prevent temporal analysis identifying immediately appearing tokens with immediately disappearing tokens; a variable wait time can be set to increase noise.

 Figure: Anonymity.

 ### FIX 4.4 Protocol ABI

 FIX 4.4 is the Foreign Information Exchange protocol built for trading desks to place trades such as indications, orders and executions in a standardised and efficient way across a network.
 It has been adopted as the standard electronic trading protocol and THORChain intends to build for FIX 4.4 compatibility to allow liquidity and access to institutional traders and investors.
 The following message types are commonly used in FIX 4.4:
-Indication of Interest
+- Indication of Interest
-Quote Request
+- Quote Request
-Quote Response
+- Quote Response
-Quote
+- Quote
-New Order
+- New Order
-Execution Report
+- Execution Report
-Allocation Instruction
+- Allocation Instruction
-Allocation Report
+- Allocation Report
-Trade Capture Report
+- Trade Capture Report
-Application Blockchain Interface (ABI) bridges the protocols and allows orders to be generated on Layer 1 or Layer 2 depending on liquidity needs and order types.
+- Application Blockchain Interface (ABI) bridges the protocols and allows orders to be generated on Layer 1 or Layer 2 depending on liquidity needs and order types.

-Figure: FIX 4.4 implementation proposal.
+*Figure: FIX 4.4 implementation proposal.*

 ## Conclusion
 THORChain is a lightning fast decentralised exchange with protocol-level trading features to achieve feature parity with the best centralised exchanges of the day; all with full self-sovereign asset management.
 THORChain solves the fundamental problems of existing decentralised exchanges with a fast on-chain trading experience, on-chain continuous liquidity and correct incentivisation economics for exchange and wallet developers.
 THORChain is built for a new class of decentralised exchanges and transactional networks and will rapidly increase the useability of transacting with crypto-currency assets.

 ## References

-Anon. (n.d.).
+- Anon. (n.d.).
 Brainwallet.
 [Online].
 Available at: https://en.bitcoin.it/wiki/Brainwallet.
-Ethereum. (n.d.).
+- Ethereum. (n.d.).
 Reduce ETH issuance before proof-of-stake · Issue #186 · ethereum/EIPsGitHub.
 [Online].
 Available at: https://github.com/ethereum/EIPs/issues/186.
-Interchain Foundation.
+- Interchain Foundation.
 (2017).
 Consensus Compare: Casper vs. Tendermint – Cosmos BlogCosmos Blog, Cosmos Blog.
 [Online].
 Available at: https://blog.cosmos.network/consensus-compare-casper-vs-tendermint-6df154ad56ae.
-King, R. (2018).
+- King, R. (2018).
 Binance Review - Complete Overview of Binance ExchangeBitDegree Tutorials, BitDegree Tutorials.
 [Online].
 Available at: https://www.bitdegree.org/tutorials/binance-review/.
-Anon. (n.d.).
+- Anon. (n.d.).
 POA Network.
 [Online].
 Available at: https://poa.network/.
-Posner, E. (2014).
+- Posner, E. (2014).
 Quadratic votingERIC POSNER.
 [Online].
 Available at: http://ericposner.com/quadratic-voting/.
-Unchained, C. (2018).
+- Unchained, C. (2018).
 Cosmos Validator Economics - Bridging the Economic System of Old into the New Age of BlockchainsCosmos Blog, Cosmos Blog.
 [Online].
 Available at: https://blog.cosmos.network/economics-of-proof-of-stake-bridging-the-economic-system-of-old-into-the-new-age-of-blockchains-3f17824e91db.
-Unchained, C. (2018).
+- Unchained, C. (2018).
 Proposed Cosmos Fee Token - Codename Photon – Tendermint – MediumMedium, Augmenting Humanity.
 [Online].
 Available at: https://medium.com/tendermint/proposed-cosmos-fee-token-codename-photon-e0927daf5c4c.
-Unchained, C. (2018).
+- Unchained, C. (2018).
 The Technicals of Interoperability-Introducing the Ethereum Peg ZoneCosmos Blog, Cosmos Blog.
 [Online].
 Available at: https://blog.cosmos.network/the-internet-of-blockchains-how-cosmos-does-interoperability-starting-with-the-ethereum-peg-zone-8744d4d2bc3f.
-Anon. (n.d.).
+- Anon. (n.d.).
 What is Tendermint?¶.
 [Online].
-Available at: https://tendermint.readthedocs.io/en/master/introduction.html. bitfly.at. (n.d.).
+Available at: https://tendermint.readthedocs.io/en/master/introduction.html.
+- bitfly.at. (n.d.).
 Miner Block Gas Limit VotingEvolution of the total Ether supply.
 [Online].
 Available at: https://www.etherchain.org/tools/gasLimitVoting.